cgruver/okd4-upi-lab-setup/docs/pages/Bastion.md

     <Enter>
     <Enter>

-Now is a good time to reboot the bastion host:
+Now is a good time to update and reboot the bastion host:

+    yum -y update
     shutdown -r now

 Log back in and you should see all of the environment variables that we just set in the output of an `env` command.